 Such dauntless confidence, clearly outmatching the oligarchy of the murderous Gowon regime, proved a fiasco for world recognition or assistance, and for the realisation of Ojukwu’s dream nation.

 The question till date still stands about why a hated people yet to find some degree of sympathy to their genocidal experience could shock the world with their premature and arrogant declaration of messianic destiny in world dominion.
 The new nation had taken off on a wrong footing, imitating Jewish and Arabic posturing with their calamitous religions.
-But the black leaders forgot that this was Africa and that the racism from East and West that blighted the planet and assured its descension in darkness had, since pristine times, been pitched against Africa in spite of the adherence to imported fanatical religions.
+But the black leaders forgot that this was Africa and that the racism from East and West that blighted the planet and assured its descension in darkness had, since pristine times, been pitched against Africans in spite of their adherence to imported fanatical religions.
 In fact it has been the European, nay, world policy, that Africa remains poor, servile, and the under developed dump of the Earth long before Rodney wrote How Europe Underdeveloped Africa.

 Thus if truly the warlord and his war-mongering following had remembered this basic condition of Africa with the rest of the world, perhaps they could have listened to the Africanist vision of the time in favour of diplomatic resolutions within the African Union, then, OAU.
 The admirable Biafran leader ought not have squared up to the fight which the blood-thirsty Islamists virtually led by Murtala Mohammed, had sorely wished.
-Indeed the more pragmatic counsel of Chukwuma Nzeogwu to tackle the federalists via guerilla wars should have prevailed.
+Indeed the more pragmatic counsel of Major Chukwuma Nzeogwu to tackle the federalists via guerilla wars should have prevailed.
 But without arms, with mere cutlasses and sticks, Ojukwu’s hubris preferred a standing army with all the epaulettes of Commander on Chief!